 Ever since they first became commercially available to consumers, drones have become increasingly popular.
 (Notice how I didn’t say something like “drones have really taken off” – you’re welcome.)

 Of course, there’s nothing new about the concept of radio-controlled aircraft, but drones are different from the toy airplanes and helicopters of the past.
 For one thing, they’re easier to fly.
 But, more importantly, the inherent stability of drones, combined with advances in camera technology, has made drones an excellent tool for capturing truly amazing aerial images and videos.

-Any time you watch one of those amazing wildlife documentaries where wild animals chase each other across the plains, or Hollywood productions with glittering cityscapes rising out of the oncoming night, you probably have a drone to thank.
-So it’s no wonder that home users are keen to capture some stunning shots and footage of their own.
+Whenever you watch one of those fantastic wildlife documentaries where wild animals chase each other across the plains or Hollywood productions with glittering cityscapes rising out of the oncoming night, you probably have a drone to thank.
+So it’s no wonder why home users are keen to capture some stunning shots and footage of their own.
 And as drones become more popular, they also become more affordable.

 Before you even choose which drone you want to own, there are a few terms you’ll need to learn.
 Because not all drones are created equal.
 Different machines have different uses.
 Plus, they come at different prices.